Address

 Employment

-- Paid employment (e.g., competitive integrated employment)
+- Paid employment (e.g., competitive integrated employment, supported employment)

 - Career development (e.g., career counseling, job club, mentor)